dmbarbour/glas/docs/GlasApps.md

 The system can maintain lookup tables between reference values and underlying resources.
 It is feasible to support reflection APIs that return lists of allocated references or rename references.
 Applications can feasibly use reflection to implement their own garbage collection.

+### Asynchronous Effects

+Top-level effects will operate on state shared with the runtime.
+This state will include queues for messaging and tables for working with multiple references.
+The details are abstracted from the program via the effects handler, but this does constrain the effects API.
+Synchronous effects are limited to local manipulation of shared state.
+External effects must be asynchronous.

+*Note:* An exception can be made for safe, cacheable reads.
+For example, it is feasible to support HTTP GET as a synchronous effect.
+However, I believe it wiser to support this indirectly via reflective effects APIs and manual caching.

 ### Specialized Effects

 Runtime effects APIs should be specialized.
-For example, although file streams and TCP streams are remarkably similar, `tcp:read:(...)` request should be distinct from `file:read:(...)`.
-Attempting to generalize over similar streams too easily complicates future introduction or use of specialized features.
-It is better for the runtime to provide a more specialized API then let the application provide its own abstraction layers as desired.
+For example, although file streams and TCP streams are remarkably similar, `tcp:read:(...)` request should be separate and distinct from `file:read:(...)`.
+Attempting to generalize hinders domain specialized features.
+It is better for the runtime to provide a more specialized API then let the application implement its own abstraction layer as another effects handler if desired.

-### Asynchronous Effects

-In context of Glas programs, effects are `Request -- Response | Failure` thus fit a procedural style.
-However, in context of transactions or backtracking conditional behavior, external effects will usually be asynchronous because it is much easier to defer messages until commit than it is to implement a distributed transaction.
-There is a possible exception for 'safe' operations with negligible side-effects (e.g. read and cache a remote value).

 ### Extensible Interfaces

-Applications should be extensible with new interfaces.
-Instead of a simple step function, we might extend an application with intefaces to obtain an icon or present an administrative GUI.

-In context of Glas programs, we might represent method selectors as part of program input on the data stack, e.g. `method:Args`.
-Result type and available effects may depend on the selected method.
-This technique has the advantage of being cheap, with negligible overhead if unused.

-*Aside:* Together with placing application state on the data stack, applications might be viewed as objects.
+Application input should use a variant type, i.e. `method:Args`.
+For example, a command-line application might use `cmd:[List, Of, Strings]`.
+Result and effect types may depend on the method.
+This design simplfies extension of applications with new methods or use in new contexts.

 ## Common Effects